UW-itemMirror-apps/DizCuzBoard/README.md

 # DizCuzBoard
 Team Collaboration Tool By Sissi and Tex

+For the site, please click: <a href="https://webhost.ischool.uw.edu/~sunteng/bcmderFireMirror/app/"> DizCuzBoard</a>.
+Please click allow insecure connection to continue to the site.

-Readme For Collaboard
+# Readme

 1.What is it supposed to do?
 Why is this useful?
-For whom
+For whom?
 - Collaboard is meant to be a vitual postit board for team discussions.
--It facilitates discussion virtually for students.
+- It facilitates discussio for students.

 2.Does it work?
-Functionalities:
+Functions
--Add note: click on the green plus button on the lower left side of the screen, next to the user name -delete note: place mouse over the note you wanted to delete, and click on the delete button -edit note: place mouse over the note you wanted to edit, and click on the edit button -move note:  click the note and drag it to where you want to place it -add resources to note: the resource input box is where you can input a piece of html code to include videos, html links, images and iframe widgets
+- Add note: click on the green plus button on the lower left side of the screen, next to the user name
+- delete note: place mouse over the note you wanted to delete, and click on the delete button
+- edit note: place mouse over the note you wanted to edit, and click on the edit button
+- move note:  click the note and drag it to where you want to place it
+- add resources to note: the resource input box is where you can input a piece of html code to include videos, html links, images and iframe widgets
--adding links and resources: type the html source code in the resource section to add html content to the notes
+- adding links and resources: type the html source code in the resource section to add html content to the notes
--collaboration: enter where the folder you shared and start collaborating
+- collaboration: enter where the folder you shared and start collaborating